Learning Optimal Topology for Ad-hoc Robot Networks: Methodology

 \subsection{Topology Embedding and Dataset Formation}

-Algorithm \ref{alg:OTC}, described in the previous section, computes the optimal topology associated with a particular configuration of a robot network.
-We need to embed the minimum data corresponding to various optimal topology computation scenarios in a dataset for the purpose of further machine-learning-based topology prediction syntheses.
-In this regard, robot locations of an intended network are the key pieces of information according to which topologies may vary from one configuration of the robot network to another.
-So, given an index set $\mathcal{I}$ associated with a robot set $\mathcal{R}$, the following row-vector $\Xi^d$ represents the location information of $\mathcal{R}$.

-We also have to embed the topological information of the algorithm's output as the labels associated with a robot network configuration in $(1\!\times\!|\mathcal{I}|)$-row-vector $\Xi^{t}$.
-Namely, we assign each robot $\mathcal{R}_{i}$ to a cluster $\Xi^{t}_{i}$ such that the following sentences hold.
+We embed the minimum data corresponding to various optimal topology scenarios, computed by Algorithm \ref{alg:OTC}, in a dataset for the purpose of topology predictions.
+In this regard, robot locations of an intended network are key enablers to track topology variations from one configuration of the robot network to another.
+So, given an index set $\mathscr{I}$ associated with a robot set $\mathscr{R}$, the location information of $\mathscr{R}$ is denoted by row-vector $ \Xi^{d} \defeq \begingroup \arraycolsep{3pt} _{1 \times 2|\mathscr{I}|}, \endgroup $ where $\mathscr{R}^{x}_{(\cdot)}$ and $\mathscr{R}^{y}_{(\cdot)}$ are the $x$- and $y$-component of the $(\cdot)$th robot.
+We also have to embed the topological information of the algorithm's output as the labels associated with a robot network configuration in $\Xi^{t}$.
+Namely, we assign each robot $\mathscr{R}_{i}$ to a cluster $\Xi^{t}_{i}$ such that the following conditions hold.

 In other words, if a robot belongs to the backbone cycle of its topology, its cluster entry equals its index.
-Otherwise, its index is that of the backbone-cycle robot which is indirectly reachable by the intended robot.
-Thus. an augmented data record $\Xi$ may be obtained as follows.

-Finally, the overall dataset is a $(n\!\times\!3|\mathcal{I}|)$-matrix including $n$ records of $\Xi$ associated with different configurations of its corresponding robot network.
+Otherwise, its index is that of the backbone-cycle robot that is indirectly reachable by that robot.
+Thus, an augmented data record $\Xi\defeq _{1 \times 3|\mathscr{I}|} $ may be obtained.
+Finally, the overall dataset is a $(n\!\times\!3|\mathscr{I}|)$ matrix including $n$ records of $\Xi$ associated with different configurations of its corresponding robot network.

-\section{Optimal Topology Predictor Synthesis}
+\subsection{Optimal Topology Predictor Synthesis}

-\subsection{Approach}
+\subsubsection{Approach}